MuntashirAkon/AppManager/docs/guide/main-page.md

 ### APK Updater
 If you have the app [APK Updater][3] installed, you can use the corresponding option in the menu to open the app directly.
 The option is hidden if you do not have it installed.

+### Profiles
+Opens the [profiles page][profiles].
+Profiles are a way to configure regularly used tasks.
+You can also add shortcuts of the profiles in the launcher to run them directly.

 ### Termux
 If you have [Termux][2] installed, you can directly go to the running session or open a new session using the **Termux** option in the menu.